 What we call the typechecker, which is found in the

-repository, is actually responsible for much more than just
+directory of the repository, is actually responsible for much more than just

 typechecking.
 It includes: